renjithks/ClientServer/readme.txt

     m_server_ip = "127.0.0.1";
 }
 In both cases, we set the IP address to 127.0.0.1, which is the loopback IP address that refers to the same machine that the code is running on.

+Yes, you can connect a USB hardware device to a virtual machine running Ubuntu in VirtualBox and control it from within the virtual environment.

+Here are the steps to connect a USB device to a virtual machine in VirtualBox:

+Make sure that the VirtualBox Extension Pack is installed.
+This can be downloaded from the VirtualBox website.

+Connect the USB device to your host computer.

+In VirtualBox, select the virtual machine that you want to connect the USB device to, and click on the Settings button.

+In the Settings window, click on the USB tab.

+Check the "Enable USB Controller" box, and select the type of USB controller that you want to use (e.g. USB 1.1, USB 2.0, or USB 3.0).

+Click on the "Add" button to add a new USB filter.

+In the USB Device Filters window, click on the "Add New" button.

+Select the USB device that you want to connect to the virtual machine from the list of available devices, and click on "OK".

+Click "OK" to close the USB Settings window.

+Start the virtual machine.
+The USB device should now be available to the virtual machine.

+Once the USB device is connected to the virtual machine, you can control it from within the virtual environment just as you would with a physical Ubuntu machine.